 Sex is all about friction, right?
 But too much friction can have one pretty alarming consequence: ripping the condom, said Roskin.

 You know how uncomfortable it feels when there isn't enough lubrication during penetration.
-That wear and tear can literally pull at the condom until it breaks.
+Well, that wear and tear can literally pull at the condom until it breaks.
 Just think about how thin rubbers are.
-In the same way a strong muscle can still tear when it's overworked, a condom can rip when there isn't enough lubrication.
+In the same way a strong muscle can still tear when overworked, a condom can rip when there isn't enough lubrication.
 Plus, condoms can tear if they come into contact with someone's nails, rings, piercings, teeth or some other sharp edge.

 (P.S.: You're probably not going to feel a condom break, Roskin said.
 After sex, you should always check to see if there are any rips, tears or holes in it to make sure you're safe.)

 Condoms may fit like a second skin, but they are not, in fact, attached to someone's penis.
 Which means they can potentially slip off at any time.